Lean Canvas Template

 6. Unique value proposition

 The underscore here should be on the word ‘unique’.
 It is essential to have a value proposition that differentiates you from your competition and clearly demonstrates how you improve your customer’s lives.
-Refer to this article in case you need a deeper understanding of how to craft a compelling value proposition.
+Use the value proposition canvas to gain a deeper understanding of how to craft a compelling value proposition

 High Level Concept